nuxtlabs/vue-telescope-website/README.md

 ## TODO

-- not sure how to implement properly `changelog` plugin
+- `[Vue warn]: onServerPrefetch is called` warn in `changelog` plugin
-- `ShowcasesSorting` with Composition
-- new solution for preloader placeholders
-- how to not wait fetching when navigate from index to /explore
+- bug: `ShowcasesSelectedFilters` `transition-group` SSR error

 ---

 - replace `prismjs` for `ShareCollectionModal`
 - `ShowcasesSearchFilters` messy highlightning
+- `ShowcasesSorting` with Composition

 ---

 - add fathom
 - check all TODO's
+- new solution for preloader placeholders